-Attribute Name Presence Value Verification defined in Section 7.1.2.6 . commonName This attribute SHOULD NOT be included in other types of CA Certificates.
-MUST The contents SHOULD be an identifier for the certificate such that the certificate's Name is unique across all certificates issued by the issuing certificate.
-Any other attribute NOT RECOMMENDED - See Section 7.1.4.4
+Attribute Name Presence Value Verification defined in Section 7.1.2.6 . commonName SHOULD NOT be included in other types of CA Certificates.
+MUST Any other attribute NOT RECOMMENDED The contents SHOULD be an identifier for the certificate such that the certificate's Name is unique across all certificates issued by the issuing certificate.
+See Section 7.1.4.4